-Honors Program Resources
+Resources

-- The opportunity to apply for Honors

-Leadership Grants of up to \$500, normally

-during the junior or senior year, to

-fund leadership or expanded academic

-opportunities (e.g. independent and/or thesis

-research conducted under the mentorship of a

-faculty member, presentations at professional

-conferences, academic or leadership

-extensions related to international study);
+The opportunity to apply for Honors Leadership Grants of up to \$500, normally during junior or senior year, to fund leadership or expanded academic opportunities (e.g., summer or thesis research, presentations at professional conferences, academic or leadership extensions related to international study);

-- · Priority course registration;
+- Priority course registration;

 - Small, seminar-style Honors courses;

 - Special transcript notations;

-- · Recognition at graduation;
+- Recognition at graduation;

-- Academic advising from Honors faculty and the Honors Program Director; and
+- Advising from Honors Faculty and the Honors Director; and

-- Letters of verification that describe the Honors Program and list Honors coursework completed by the student.
+- Letters of verification that describe the program and list Honors coursework completed by the student.

-For more information about the Moreau Honors Program, contact Prof. George Piggford, C.S.C., the Director.
+For more information about the Honors Program, contact Prof. George Piggford, C.S.C., the Director of the Honors Program.